Krystal171/sales-analytics-powerbi/README.md

 # 📊 AtliQ Hardware — Business Insight 360 (Power BI Suite)

-An end-to-end interactive Power BI reporting solution designed to provide **360-degree visibility** across AtliQ Hardware's key business functions: **Finance, Sales, Marketing, Supply Chain, and Executive Management**.
+An end-to-end interactive Power BI reporting solution designed to provide **360-degree visibility** across AtliQ Hardware's key business functions: **Finance, Sales, Marketing, Supply Chain, and Executive Management**.AtliQ Hardwares is a consumer electronics company expanding rapidly but is not able to compete with other companies using data as most of their report still exists in Excel.
+My goal is to implement an advanced analytics solution using Power BI that will enable the company to get insights and make informed decisions.

 ---